meiji163/meiji163.github.io/content/post/ecc.md

 {{< figure src="/images/wikipedia-qr.png">}}

 ## Conclusion
 Error-correcting codes are fundamental algorithms for everything involving data transfer.
-What's more, they are built from a wonderful blend of linear algebra, geometry, and ring theory.
+What's more, they are built from a wonderful blend of linear algebra, geometry, and field theory.
 I hope I've given you a taste for what they are like.

 _Zzzz...
 I fell asleep right when you mentioned algebra_